frankstop/frankstop/README.md

 - 📫 How to reach me.
   https://www.linkedin.com/in/frankiejvaldez/
   frankiejvaldez@gmail.com
-- ⚡ Fun fact: I dont like my current job
+- ⚡ Fun fact: I aspire to be a responsible cat dad

 <!---
 frankstop/frankstop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.